 As I work with clients on strategic planning, I know we’re not done until we’ve worked through some sadness and frustration.
 If we haven’t let something go that matters to them, we’re not being realistic yet.
 Yes, I know that realistic is a term that creatives, entrepreneurs, and leaders wish would go away or consider to be scarcity thinking; it’s also true that a bit of our path depends on being functionally delusional.
 But one of the best disciplines to cultivate is that of focusing on the fewer things that really matter and actually getting behind them.
 Remember: “Not Now” doesn’t mean “No”.

 It’s not that I enjoy this phase of the planning process with clients.
 It’s that I’ve learned that if we don’t do the planning together, it might not get done until it’s too late.
 The project cascade will already be in effect, and we’ll be reacting to meet or adjust commitments and expectations at the cost of actually meeting them.

 So, as I work through my own strategic planning, I know that I’m making progress if I’m sad and frustrated.
 That’s not a sign that something’s wrong with the process or me, but rather a sign that to be human means to be bounded by space and time.

 And those few things that get chosen better damn well be worth it.
 Everything we do comes at the cost of something else we could’ve done.

 I wish I could make the emotional part of strategic planning less of a challenge than it is.
-I hope that by revealing it, though, you’re able to work through it better.
-Because, trust me, if you’re not working through it, you’re not doing planning to do your best work – you’re only hoping to do it.
+I hope that by being aware of it, though, you’re able to work through it better.
+Because, trust me, if you’re not working through it, you’re not planning to do your best work – you’re only hoping to do it.

-If your big picture planning isn’t making you emotional, you’re not done planning yet.
-(Click here to share this on Twitter.
-Thank you!)
+If your big-picture planning isn’t making you emotional, you’re not done planning yet.
+(Tweet this.)

 Get to it.